doohee323/angularPattern/README.md

 - MongoDb
 # => SAHM Stack

-this app is deployed as below. http://goo.gl/RFMd3L
+This app is deployed as below.<br>
+http://goo.gl/RFMd3L

 web app with angular.js, bootstrap and Spring restful